ljanyst/peroxide/README.md

 Peroxide is a fork of the [ProtonMail bridge][1].
 Its goal is to be much like [Hydroxide][2] except with as much re-use of the upstream code as possible.
 The re-use ensures that the upstream changes to the service APIs can be merged in as fast and as efficiently as possible.
-At the same time, Peroxide aims to:

- * run as a server providing data access using standard protocols so that a wide variety of devices can use their native productivity tools instead of ProtonMail's proprietary ones
+At the same time, Peroxide aims to run as a server providing data access using standard protocols so that a wide variety of devices can use their native productivity tools.
- * implement features that are missing from the upstream version because they are hard to make work with Outlook
- * make things easy to hack on without a deluge of dependencies providing little value in the context of the two above points
- * limit the exposure to supply chain attacs

 To that end, Peroxide: